CTDBResults/ACTROAutomation/README.md

 # CSSPhase1
-This is regression suite for CSS Phase1
+This is a regression automation suite for TSS and USS, maintained by Christopher Tang.